A7med23/obsidian-sync/Writing/Lyrics scratch book.md

 Black box fading in
 Using frame emotion with react

+numb today but tmr ill feel it truth is worse every time that i hear it

+was looking into your eyes when they stopped looking back

+blood coming up when you cough

 Feel paralyzed like the weights fractured my brain’s c6

 This is my veitnam, i shouldnt have gotten i to this, and i dont have a good way out